-We welcome scuba divers to assist with our marine conservation coastal research projects as citizen scientists.
-Eco Dive research volunteering provides an ideal opportunity for marine biology, gap-year students or any diver keen to take part in marine species surveys to enjoy free Mediterranean scuba diving whilst learning about the coastal ecology and biodiversity of the Costa Brava area of the Mediterranean Sea.
+We welcome scuba divers to assist with our marine conservation research projects as citizen scientists.
+Eco Dive research volunteering provides marine biology, gap-year students or any diver keen to take part in marine species surveys the opportunity to enjoy free scuba diving whilst learning about the coastal ecology and biodiversity of the Costa Brava area of the Mediterranean Sea.